techx/hackmit-puzzle-2017-timewarp/README.md

 we'll use the first 8 bits (2^8 = 256 possible days)
 to gen a date hash in the same fashion as hack-hash

+### Notes about JAR Generation

+Since we're using a string obfuscator that generates an anonymous class, we need to package both the classes into the jar